raspberrypilearning/ada-code-samples/projects/coursepal/README.md

-This is the supporting page for teh CoursePal Advanced Project on Ada CS
+This repository contains code to support the Course Pal web project on Ada Computer Science.